Girish-N-Com/simple-etl/README.md

 These schemas will be used to read and write to file or database table.
 The code is updated to read from an existing file and write to a file with the schema definition.
 Also added the sample data into the current folder with the the output file it creates

+Added if else statements for differentiating source and target.
+Updated the file_schema dn table_schema respectively.